michaeltouati/ESVM/contributing.md

 # Initial commit written by Michaël J Touati - Dec.
 2015
 # my-new-feature or my-bug-fix commit by my-name - my-add-date
 ```
-- the input deck if 3.
+- the input-deck if 3.
 ```sh
 ##   Initial commit written by Dr Michaël J TOUATI - Dec.
 2015       ##
 ##   my-new-feature commit by my-name - my-add-date                  ##